-I’m a campaign strategist and digital rights advocate, and I’m currently a non-resident fellow at Stanford’s Digital Civil Society Lab, where I’m building a “digital security exchange” to coordinate the digital security community and help it be more responsive to the needs of high-risk communities and civil society organizations.
+I’m a campaign strategist and digital rights advocate.
+I’m currently a non-resident fellow at Stanford’s Digital Civil Society Lab, where I’m building a Digital Security Exchange to coordinate the digital security community and help it be more responsive to the needs of high-risk communities and civil society organizations.

 I hold an MFA in Integrated Media Arts from Hunter College, City University of New York, where I was an early proponent and analyst of the use of emergent social platforms for political and social advocacy.